 Annuities are subject to annuity rates which in turn are affected by interest rates.
 When interest rates rise, the organisation selling annuities can obtain a greater income from each pound in your A V C fund, and therefore can provide a higher pension.
 A fall in interest rates reduces the pension which can be purchased.

-If you take your A V Cs at the same time as your L G P S pension, you may be able to take some or all of your A V Cs as a tax-free lump sum providing, when added to the automatic L G P S lump sum as detailed in the Retirement benefits section, the total lump sum does not exceed 25% of the capital value of your L G P S benefits, nor does it exceed 25% of the lifetime allowance.
-The lifetime allowance for 2020/21 is £268,275 (£1,073,100 x 25%).
+If you take your A V Cs at the same time as your L G P S pension, you may be able to take some or all of your A V Cs as a tax-free lump sum providing, when added to the automatic L G P S lump sum as detailed in the Retirement benefits section, the total lump sum does not exceed 25 per cent of the capital value of your L G P S benefits, nor does it exceed 25 per cent of the lifetime allowance.
+The lifetime allowance is currently £268,275 (£1,073,100 x 25%).
 However, if you have previously taken payment of (‘crystallised’) pension benefits you will have already used up some of your lifetime allowance.
-The maximum tax-free cash you can take is the lower of 25% of the capital value of your pension benefits or 25% of your remaining lifetime allowance.
+The maximum tax-free cash you can take is the lower of 25 per cent of the capital value of your pension benefits or 25 per cent of your remaining lifetime allowance.

-If you retire and take your A V Cs later, you can then normally only have up to 25% of your A V C fund as a lump sum.
+If you retire and take your A V Cs later, you can then normally only have up to 25 per cent of your A V C fund as a lump sum.

 Transferring your A V C fund to another scheme